HangGao/HangGao.github.io/index.md

 ---

 This article is a brief translation of the blog post [Nine levels of EM algorithm](http://mp.weixin.qq.com/s/NbM4sY93kaG5qshzgZzZIQ) by Chunqi Shi.
+In addition, I add some personal explaination and comprehension.

 It aims at providing an introduction to EM algorithm.
 In specific, Shi divides his understanding of EM algorithm into 9 levels.